filakhtov/gentoo-use-docs/www-client/chromium.md

 Pass the `use_kerberos=true` option to the `gn gen` command.
 Enable support for the SPNEGO authentication mechanism (Simple and Protected GSS-API Negotiation), also known as "integrated authentication" or "negotiate authentication" to provide the concept of Single Sign-On (SSO) - having authenticated once at the start of a session, users can access network services throughout a Kerberos realm without authenticating again.
 Enable support for the `--auth-server-whitelist` runtime option that takes as its value a comma-separated list of permitted hostnames.
 Also enable the `--auth-negotiate-delegate-whitelist` runtime option to allow a network service to authenticate to other network services on users behalf.

 This flag should only be enabled if there is a need for Kerberos/SPNEGO authentication.

-### neon
-Only works on ARM platforms when `system-ffmpeg` flag is disabled.
-Pass the `arm-neon` target (instead of just `arm`) to the `chromium/scripts/build_ffmpeg.py` script.
-Use the NEON SIMD instructions set on the supported ARM platforms when building bundled FFmpeg.

-This flag should be enabled on ARM platforms that support NEON SIMD instructions when not using system FFmpeg.

 ### pic
 Only makes sense on the `ia32` architecture when `system-ffmpeg` flag is disabled.
 Pass the `--disable-asm` option to the `chromium/scripts/build_ffmpeg.py` script.
 Disable optimized assembly code and use the non-optimized but PIC-friendly (Position-Independent Code) code instead.